fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 })
 ```

-The subscriptions are done using the [Subscription](https://www.apollographql.com/docs/react/v2.5/advanced/subscriptions/#subscription-component) component or _useSubscription_ hook that is available in Apollo Client 3.0.
+The subscriptions are done using either the [Subscription](https://www.apollographql.com/docs/react/v2.5/advanced/subscriptions/#subscription-component) component or the [useSubscription](https://www.apollographql.com/docs/react/data/subscriptions/#usesubscription-hook) hook that is available in Apollo Client 3.0.
 We will use the hook based solution.

 Let's modify the code like so: